 Table of Contents

 - Are fitted wardrobes worth it?

 So, are fitted wardrobes worth it?

 1. Add an individual touch to your bedroom design

 Bespoke fitted wardrobes can easily be tailored to your individual needs and requirements.
+There's a huge range of door choices... those looking for something contemporary can opt for handleless fitted wardrobes, sliding door wardrobes or a modern door with a funky handle.
+For people who prefer a more traditional look, there are shaker style fitted wardrobes with panelled, framed doors.
 Because the internal storage options are entirely bespoke to suit you, they can be made to suit your lifestyle and clothing needs too.
 For example, if you own lots of long dresses then you can have hanging rails with a long drop, allowing you to storage and even display your garments without causing damage to them or having the fabric bunch up at the bottom.

 This may be more adaptable than if you chose freestanding wardrobes, where it's usually a case of "you get what you're given."

 Many customers like to have couple's wardrobes, whereby one section is for one partner and the other section is for the other partner, allowing for versatility with the storage.

 Fitted wardrobes are arguably more visually pleasing than freestanding ones because they are designed to fit the exact shape and design of the available space within a room.
 Often referred to as 'built in wardrobes' because they look as if they were always part of the space, this makes for a more pleasant environment, as they can match the décor, colour, and style of any room.